space-sh/space/doc/space-modules/spacefile-yaml-reference.md

 ```

 Add the `completion` node which is the named of a node in the same namespace that
 is to fetch the list of options.
 See the examples section for some nice examples.
+If `completion` is set to `G` then _Space_ will complete using file globbing.